aqyakush/foodList/README.md

 # foodList
 Application to keep track of your favourite recepies

-Create images

-$ docker build -t backend:v0.1 .
-$ docker build -t frontend:v0.1 .

-Upload images to minikube
+Start the minikube

-$ minikube image load backend:v0.1
+$ minikube start

+Enable ingress in minikube

-$ minikube image load frontend:v0.1
+$ minikube addons enable ingress

-Install helm

-$ helm install backend backend
-$ helm install frontend frontend

-Check the check the front end
+Deploy backend

+$ ./utils/build_and_install_backend.sh

+Deploy frontend and ingress

-$ minikube service list
+$ ./utils/build_and_install_frontend.sh

+Get IP address for access the application

+$ kubectl get ingress